These grocery store chains have special hours for seniors and those most vulnerable to coronavirus

 Dollar General

-Dollar General stores across the country started offering "senior hour" on Tuesday.
-In a Monday statement, Dollar General CEO Todd Vasos his company's stores will dedicate the first hour of each day to seniors looking to shop.
+In a statement, Dollar General CEO Todd Vasos his company's stores will dedicate the first hour of each day to seniors looking to shop.

-"We appreciate our customers' understanding of our decision and request they visit our stores later in the morning to allow at-risk populations the ability to purchase the items they need at affordable prices," Vasos said.